 MP3 uses something called lossy compression to adjust file sizes, so you can get something that sounds pretty close to CD quality with a file size of about 1/12 of the original.

 That’s great but it does involve the computer getting rid of things it thinks your ears won’t miss, and the more aggressively it does that the worse the sound quality becomes – so a 128Kbps MP3 is half the size of a 256Kbps one, but it’s also noticeably poorer quality.
 Unless you’ve got really atrocious speakers, we’d recommend sticking to 192Kbps or 256Kbps.

-Choosing the right bitrate for YouTube music
+2. Find the right music